Eric-Vondee/furo-swap-projectreview/README.md

 ![streamBalanceOf](https://user-images.githubusercontent.com/23663250/162511002-3d290197-e1b6-4d08-919b-c0e670ca2d7e.png)

 ## function updateSender()
-    * This functions updates the sender's address in storage only if  msg.sender(address interfacing/interacting with the contract) is equal to the one in storage.
+    - This function updates the sender's address in storage only if  `msg.sender(address interfacing/interacting with the contract)` is equal to address in storage.
 ![updateSender](https://user-images.githubusercontent.com/23663250/162511076-5fc3e8f8-9b39-4d1c-91b3-9f53330f9ae4.png)

 ## function updateStream()
     ![updateStream](https://user-images.githubusercontent.com/23663250/162511118-52f73de5-016d-41e8-9b71-7e79566f572e.png)

-    * this function updates the streambalance
+    - this function updates the streambalance
     - gets the recipients current balance, transfers to the recipient and updates the withdrawnShares value in state (Could cause reentrancy)
     - then calls the _depositToken() function which transfers token from thereceipient before updating state.
     - then finally updates the deposited shares and endTime